Family Law Attorney in Fort Myers

 If you and your spouse cannot come to an agreement in mediation, you’ll need to go to court.
 A judge will be the one to decide the outcome of your divorce.

 Alimony could be given in monthly payments or in one lump sum.
 Before determining alimony, the court looks at many factors that include both spouse’s income, education, and contribution to the household.
+A person requesting alimony should contact a Fort Myers, Fl Family lawyer to ensure they have the best chance to receive what they are entitled to.

 What You Should Know About Child Custody in Fort Myers